veeto

 Key Takeaways

-• Authorizes farmers to compost livestock carcasses from natural deaths on their agricultural properties.
+• Authorizes farmers to compost livestock carcasses from routine deaths under strict environmental safeguards.

-• Limits composting operations to 100 cubic yards of material and requires notification to local authorities.
+• Limits total composting material to 100 cubic yards and restricts use to agricultural land owned by the farmer.

 Get Involved